Omaha Wrongful Death Lawyer

 When you have lost a loved one in an accident, it can be difficult to think about the legal options you have at a time when you are usually focused on grieving.
 However, you only have a limited time in which you can file a claim.
 If you miss the deadline, you will be unable to seek justice on your loved one’s behalf, regardless of how wrongful the conduct was of the party that caused their death.
 Our Omaha wrongful death lawyers are dedicated to fighting for justice for families.
 Call us today for a free consultation.

 When you are dealing with the loss of a loved one due to another person’s negligence, you need help from an attorney you can trust both personally and professionally.
-Miller Stockmann has the compassionate and skilled team you need.
+Matthew G. Miller has the compassionate and skilled team you need.

 - Our attorneys have more than 30 years of experience representing clients, and we have a track record of results, having secured more than $50 million in settlements and verdicts.